 Accessibility.
-Ensure that at least 5% of the units be accessible as defined by the Uniform Federal Accessibility Standard (UFAS).
+Ensure that at least 5% of the Replacement Units be accessible as defined by the Uniform Federal Accessibility Standard (UFAS).
 Of these UFAS compliant units, 2% must be made accessible for persons with visual and hearing impairments.
+This means that the project as a whole, taking into account other non-replacement units, may have a higher percentage of accessible units.